3TTemi/sportify-backend/README.md

 - Player Model, representing students that are apart of univierites sports roster

 Model Relationships:
-- Many-to-Many Relationship of Users and Games (Attending Users)
+- Many-to-Many Relationship : Users and Games (Attending Users)
-- Many-to-Many Relationship ofGames and Players (Home Roster and Away Roster)
+- Many-to-Many Relationship : Games and Players (Home Roster and Away Roster)
-- One-to-Many Relationship ofUser and Tickets
+- One-to-Many Relationship : User and Tickets
-- One-to-Many Relationship Game and Tickets
+- One-to-Many Relationship : Game and Tickets
-- One-to-Many Relationship School and Games (Home and Away Games)
+- One-to-Many Relationship : School and Games (Home and Away Games)

 ## How to Use
 ### GET: Get all games  `/games/`